 Today, dental implants are often the ideal solution for replacing missing teeth.
 Dental implants consist of the implants themselves, which are integrated into the jaw similar to teeth roots, and dental crowns, which are the visible part of the replacement teeth.
 Dental implants are custom made to fit your unique bite and to look, feel, and perform like healthy, natural teeth.

 In the future, however, dentists may turn to a more innate treatment for missing teeth.
-Ongoing research is focusing on the use of stem cells to grow new teeth and jaw bone, and based on preliminary findings the process could prove a better solution than dentures (This page has been removed) or even dental implants.
+Ongoing research is focusing on the use of stem cells to grow new teeth and jaw bone, and based on preliminary findings the process could prove a better solution than dentures or even dental implants.

 The Cusp of Growing New Teeth